uncia-dev/ComplexHTML-XBlock/README.md

 # ComplexHTML XBlock for the Open edX Platform

+### This XBlock is not yet ready for deployment.
+Use at your own risk.

 ### Description

 ComplexHTML is an XBlock module for edX that runs on the fullstack and devstack versions.
 It permits a course author to write HTML, CSS, JavaScript and JSON code in the Studio view, all of which is compiled into a slide for student viewing.
 In addition, the course author can set this module to record student interactions.